 Alfred Escher: a visionary of modern Switzerland

-As a key figure behind the construction of the first Gotthard tunnel as well as the forerunners to both Credit Suisse and ETH Zurich, Alfred Escher had a profound and lasting influence on Switzerland's transition to the modern age.
+As a key figure behind the construction of the first Gotthard tunnel as well as the founding of the forerunners to both Credit Suisse and ETH Zurich, Alfred Escher had a profound and lasting impact on Switzerland's transition to the modern age.
 In the fledging Swiss federal state of the mid-19th century, one man emerged like no other in Swiss history to capitalise on the changes taking place and shape so much of the country's political and economic development.
-Here we look at the extraordinary and enduring achievements of Zurich native Alfred Escher.
+Here we look at the extraordinary and enduring achievements of Alfred Escher.

-Johann Heinrich Alfred Escher vom Glas, known as Alfred Escher, was born on 20 February 1819 into an influential family of Zurich bankers and merchants.
-Despite his privileged background, he pursued his political career as a liberal, eschewing the more expected conservative path.
-He quickly built a network of allies and became one of Switzerland's leading proponents of economic liberalism.
+Alfred Escher was born on 20 February 1819 into an influential family of Zurich bankers and merchants.
+A branch of the Eschers vom Glas, it was one of the most distinguished families in old Zurich.
+Despite his privileged, conservative background, he pursued his political career as a progress-oriented liberal.
+His network of allies enabled him to become one of Switzerland's leading proponents of economic liberalism.

 King Alfred I

 Escher's rise through national politics was no less rapid.
-At just 29, he was elected to the first National Council of the new federal state and appointed vice-president.
-In 1849 he was elected President of the National Council, the highest representative of the Swiss people and a position he held four times in all.
-Escher deftly accumulated prominent political offices throughout his career and made strategic use of the power this brought.
-With his strong personality and broad political and business support, Escher became one of the most influential politicians in the young Swiss federal state.
-Holding so many public offices, however, he also faced severe criticism for his concentration of power, earning him the moniker 'King Alfred I'.
+At just 29, he was one of the first men elected to the National Council of the new federal state.
+In 1848, aged 30, he was elected deputy president of the National Council, and in 1849 its president.
+He was elected to Switzerland's highest representative office four times, although health reasons prevented him from taking up the post on one occasion.
+Escher served on influential parliamentary committees, often as their president, and made strategic use of the power this brought.
+With his strong personality and extensive network of political and business relationships, Escher became one of the most influential politicians in the young Swiss federal state.
+He also faced severe criticism for his concentration of power, earning him the monikers 'Federal Baron', 'Railway Baron' and even 'King Alfred I' from his political opponents.

 A railway pioneer

-The railway boom led to growing demand for a skilled workforce in this new industrial sector but Switzerland did not have any engineering and technical colleges at the time.
-Escher therefore campaigned in 1854/55 to establish the Federal Polytechnic Institute – today known as ETH Zurich and one of the world's top-ranking universities.
-The founding of ETH Zurich was an important milestone in Switzerland's education and research landscape.
+The railway boom boosted demand for a skilled workforce to build this new transport infrastructure.
+Because Switzerland did not have any engineering and technical colleges at the time, Escher campaigned for the establishment of the Federal Polytechnic Institute.
+It was founded in 1854/55 and is today known as ETH Zurich and one of the world's top-ranking universities.
+The Federal Polytechnic Institute was the foundation stone for Switzerland's education and research landscape.

 A new bank for raising railway capital

-As the demand for railway construction increased, so too did the need for capital finance.
-At the time, the colossal amount of finance needed was only available abroad: no Swiss financial institution could provide funding of this magnitude.
-And so, with a view to gaining more independence in raising capital, Escher set up a new investment bank, Schweizerische Kreditanstalt, in 1856.
-Now known as Credit Suisse, it has had its headquarters on Paradeplatz in central Zurich since 1873.
+The railway boom also increased the need for capital to finance railway construction.
+The colossal amount of finance needed was only available abroad: no Swiss financial institution could provide funding of this magnitude.
+To gain more independence in raising capital for the Swiss Northeastern Railway, Escher set up a new investment bank, Schweizerische Kreditanstalt, in 1856.
+Now known as Credit Suisse, it has had its headquarters on Paradeplatz in central Zurich since 1877.

-Creating this financial institution made it possible to raise railway capital from private investors and without foreign influence.
-The new bank also increasingly financed other private and state enterprises and evolved to become an important source of funding for the Swiss economy.
-In 1857 Escher was also involved in founding Schweizerische Lebensversicherungs- und Rentenanstalt, Switzerland's first insurance and annuity institution, now known as Swiss Life, with the capital of Schweizerische Kreditanstalt serving as collateral.
-Today, Swiss Life and also Swiss Re are international flagships for Swiss insurance and financial expertise.
-And Zurich has become Switzerland's main industrial and financial centre.
+This modern bank not only functioned as a house bank for Swiss Northeastern Railway but also gave a powerful boost to railway construction across Switzerland.
+The new bank also increasingly financed other private enterprises outside the transport sector and evolved to become an important source of funding for the Swiss economy.
+In 1857 Escher's bank was also involved in the founding of Schweizerische Lebensversicherungs- und Rentenanstalt, Switzerland's first insurance and annuity institution, now known as Swiss Life, with the Schweizerische Kreditanstalt's capital serving as collateral.
+With Escher's support, in 1863 Credit Suisse and Swiss Life were joined by Schweizerische Rückversicherungs-Gesellschaft, today's Swiss Re.
+With Zurich as Switzerland's principal financial centre, these three financial institutions have remained the flagships of Swiss insurance and financial expertise to this day.

 Alfred Escher was a pioneer in the early days of the modern Swiss federal state.
 Through astute use of his political and business skills, he realised projects of immense significance for Switzerland.
-He was the driving force of 19th-century Switzerland's political and economic development and was instrumental in leading the country into the modern age.
+Both as an entrepreneur and politician, Escher was instrumental in Switzerland's modernisation in the 19th century.
 Even now, almost 200 years later, his achievements live on in the economic reality of present-day Switzerland – as a major financial centre, a rail freight transit country and a world-leading centre for education and research.